adibirzu/mcp-oci/ops/OBSERVABILITY.md

 ### Environment Variables

-MCP servers use these environment variables (configured in `.env`):
+MCP servers use these environment variables (configured in `.env.local`):

 ```bash
 # OpenTelemetry endpoint (no http:// prefix for gRPC)